bakpakin/mendoza/README.md

 ### Global Installation

+Run

+    [sudo] jpm install mendoza

-Run `[sudo] jpm install https://github.com/bakpakin/mendoza.git` script to install on to your machine.
+to install on to your machine.
 The `mdz` executable will now be on your path, so you can run commands such as `mdz build` to generate your site in any directory.